daecepi/JobsityChallengesThirdSchool/ChallengesWeek3/README.md

 __Javascript:__
 The javascript logic is divided in two files:
 - Tile.js: that contains the class that holds the logic and sounds used on the application.
-- main.js: which holds the list of tiles created using the Tile class, __three important functions to look at in this file are__ init:
+- main.js: which holds the list of tiles created using the Tile class, __three important functions to look at in this file are__ init: a function that sets the config values.

 __HTML:__
+Sections used in the index.html file:
+- __A header__:  that contains the title (and any other menu needed in the future)
+- __A Content__: that contains the

-## Asumptions
+## Asumptions according sprint meeting
-1. The present application doesnt have to have a footer.
+1. The present application doesnt necesarily have to have a footer or header
+2.

 ## Approaches evaluated:
 1. Reuse of the tiles logic for mouse and keyboard through the Tile class